5 Ways to Cope with Living Away from Family When Having a Baby

 Keep remembering these advantages for your child as well as for yourself and you won’t feel so guilty about living away from your family.

-5. Nothing is Forever
+5. Nothing Is Forever

 For me this means there is a possibility for us to be going back to Germany.
 This might happen in the next couple of years.
-I think it’s only fair that my partner stays flexible on his location too since I moved to his country to be with him.

 Whatever your situation may be – nothing has to be forever.
 You might move back home one day and you and your child/children can spend more time with your family.

 We tend to idealize the places we don’t live in so you might be doing the same with your home country.
 Of course, your family lives there which is the reason you love your home so much.
-However, I’m sure the country you currently live in is a great place too so – enjoy it!

-FAQs on Living Away from Family with a Baby
+FAQs on Living Away From Family With A Baby

-Is It Ok to Live Away from Family?
+Is It Ok To Live Away From Family?

 Especially when you have a baby, it’s nice to have your family around, but depending on your relationship to them, it might also be good to have a certain distance to everyone.

-Is It Selfish to Move Away from Family?
+Is It Selfish To Move Away From Family?

 By moving away from family, you will become more independent and responsible for your actions and decisions.

-Why Is Moving Away from Family So Hard?
+Why Is Moving Away From Family So Hard?

+Why is moving away from family so hard?
 Moving and living away from family is so hard, because you constantly fear to miss out on something.

 Depending on how far you move way, you’ll miss dinners, planned birthday parties, and spontaneous visits and activities.